Stefanos Tsitsipas: Looking At His Career Highlights, Net Worth And Other Achievements

 — Stefanos Tsitsipas (@steftsitsipas) December 18, 2016

 The tennis player is an Adidas-endorsed athlete and has also had a footwear collaboration with the iconic sports brand in 2021.
-Additionally, he has a racquet sponsorship with Wilson and his other sponsorship list includes New Balance, Rolex, and Rexona.
+Additionally, he has a racquet sponsorship from Wilson and his other sponsors include New Balance, Rolex and Rexona.

 His properties and car collection